SRathinaGiri/CircleMagic3D/README.md

 Exporting Your Creation

-    Save 4K Image: Renders the complete pattern at 3840x2160 resolution and downloads it as a PNG file.
+    Save Image: Renders the complete pattern using the current canvas dimensions (stereo mode doubles the width) and downloads it as a PNG file.

-    Record Movie: Records the animation as it plays and saves it as a WebM video file.
+    Record Movie: Records the animation at the current canvas resolution and saves it as a WebM video file.
 Click the button to start, and the video will be saved automatically when the animation finishes.

     Export/Import Params: Save your entire system configuration (all planets and settings) to a JSON file, and load it back in later.